-If you would like to talk about early modern philosophy, don’t hesitate to send me an email at email@example.com.
+If you would like to chat, don’t hesitate to email me at firstname.lastname@example.org.

 I am currently working on several essays, including:

 I have taught five courses at the University of Pennsylvania: Ethics and Language, Topics in Ethics: Love and Sex, Introduction to Early Modern Philosophy, Philosophy of Science, and Philosophy of Social Science.